gndelia/marvel-explorer/README.md

 - I did not use snapshot testing.
 Although it was a small project, the UI changed as I worked, and having to update snapshots every time would have taken too much time.
 I preferred to focus on Shallow testing with enzyme, which I feel closer to unit testing rather than using snapshots and/or mounting the entire component.
 - Although I am aware of [react-router-redux](https://github.com/reactjs/react-router-redux), I did not use it because, as their readme states, it is deprecated.
 Considering it is a small project and only two urls were required, I did not use any integration at all.
 Although I admit that two layout components might be coupled with the router, I think that taking advantage of React's events to prepopulate state when loading a specific url, for this particular project, is fine. `react-router-redux` seems to recommend [connected-react-router](https://github.com/supasate/connected-react-router) but to be honest, I had no time to check it.
 - I used [Create React App](https://facebook.github.io/create-react-app/docs/getting-started) as a boilerplate to create the application because, well, I have used it and I like it.
 It works very well, and it let me focus on coding rather than fighting with too much configuration.
+- Because my keys do not work, the demo deployed in https://gndelia.github.io/marvel-explorer/ is using the mocked data I've mentioned before.